thomas-j-back/yeoman-atomic-design-generator/README.md

 2. The name of the new element (as the react component name)
 3. The type of React component. ie functional, class, etc

-After answering the generator will create the following files with an Atom being chosen as the element type
+After answering the generator will create the following file structure (with Atom being chosen as an example element type)

 ```
 - Atoms